5 Email Strategies for Physician Recruitment Sourcing

 In addition to the optimal cadence, what day and time you send your physician recruitment emails can make or break your success.
 Unfortunately, there’s no one-size-fits-all tactic… different specialties may require different times and different days.
 So, use data to build out your strategy and test your results.

 4. Be Patient—Email campaigns can take time to secure your desired response.

 Case in point, we start sending to next year’s residents in May or June and continue until the May or June prior to them leaving their residency.
 Patience is important!
 You don’t know when a resident is going to be ready to start their job search, so don’t get discouraged.
 Just keep sending them quality content and when that physician is ready to make their decision, you’ll be there for them.

 5. Use Vendors as Team Extenders—Consider partnering with a firm that specializes in lead generation.

 If you don’t have the capacity to get emails out, there are businesses that can help.
 Finding providers that can assist you with resident and practicing physician lists is huge—you need to be able to trust your data to be efficient.
 Also, managing your candidates/data needs to be easy and straight forward, or else you won’t keep up.
 This is where a good physician recruitment CRM and/or database manager can help you focus on the work that matters.

 For example, at Barlow/McCarthy, we can manage your entire physician recruitment emailing process and only forward the leads that relate directly to your team.
 Each email is sent from your team and follow-up is from your team as well, so it’s a seamless connection.
 We also have a DIY version of our product where you can send emails from your own dashboard, get help with templates and access our resident database.
 Learn more here.

 Ways to Improve Our Email Landscape

-Would you like to continue this discussion?
-Please email me here, or watch this informative webinar – 5 Things to Know When Emailing Provider Candidates.
+Would you like to continue the discussion on physician recruitment sourcing?
+Please email me here, or watch this informative webinar: 5 Things to Know When Emailing Provider Candidates.